 The mediator may review the application with you and the Respondent(s), either together, or after splitting you into two separate rooms.
 S/he will likely have questions about what you have written on your application form, either for clarification or to get more information.
 The purpose of this is to make sure that s/he understands the parties’ positions.

 You will have a chance to tell the mediator, in private, what happened to you and what you want to see done about it.
-The questions asked by the mediator will help him or her figure out what would be a fair resolution of the matter.
+The questions asked by the mediator will help them figure out what would be a fair resolution of the matter.
 You will have the chance to propose settlement options and to respond to options presented by the Respondent(s).

 If there is a key document that you would be relying upon to prove your case at a hearing, it would be useful to bring it.
 It is not normally necessary or appropriate to bring witnesses to a mediation, however it is helpful to know what witnesses you would bring if a hearing went forward.
 This information will help the mediator to understand and assess the strength of your case.